 Lion's mane offers cancer benefits—it aids in prevention and treatment.
 When it comes to prevention, one of the things that makes the mushroom effective is that it can fight weight gain and promote weight loss.

-Research conducted in different countries—humans and rats—has suggested a link between Parkinson's disease and obesity.
+Research has suggested a link between Parkinson's disease and obesity.
 In addition, a research study conducted in 2022(11) determined that people with abdominal obesity were at an increased risk of Parkinson's disease.

-Lion's mane offers Parkinson's disease benefits.
-The mushroom's benefit for Parkinson's disease starts with its ability to fight body fat.
+Lion's mane fights Parkinson's—the mushroom's benefit for Parkinson's disease starts with its ability to fight body fat.
 However, taking Lion's mane also protects brain cells beyond fighting body weight.

 Weight gain is often associated with an increased risk of cardiovascular health issues.
 Numerous research studies have shown a connection between obesity and an increased risk of developing cardiovascular diseases.